doublesecretagency/craft-googlemaps/docs/guides/importing-addresses.md

 Before running the import, make sure you already have the latitude & longitude in your CSV.
 Otherwise, it will likely be a minor pain to generate each set of Address coordinates later.
 :::

+## Geocoding from a CSV file

-Assuming you are conducting the import via a CSV file, we recommend running the data through an external bulk lookup service.
+If conducting the import via a CSV file, we recommend running the data through an external bulk lookup service.
 Here are a few examples...

 | Service | Analysis
 |:--------|:---------